 There is an excellent road from south to north across the centre of Australia.
 It runs from Adelaide to Darwin via Alice Springs.
 Keep in mind that Uluru (Ayers Rock) is a 550 kilometre (about 345 miles) side trip each way from Alice Springs (and along a dirt track if you use the Merinee Loop road).

 Going from east to west is approximately 6,500 kilometres (about 4060 miles) each way.
-Driving it is feasible with a caravan if you have the right experience.
-It really needs an ‘off-road’ caravan towed by a 4WD.
+Driving it is feasible with a travel trailer if you have the right experience.
+It really needs an ‘off-road’ travel trailer towed by a 4WD.
 There are several ‘start and finish’ points on each coast.

 The Gibb River Road in North Western Australia’s vast Kimberley is truly scenic.
 It is dirt surfaced and has one usually shallow river crossing.
 A four-wheel drive is necessary to access most of the few camp-sites.

 Those who have not visited Australia before need to be aware that long distances separate many towns.
 This is particularly so along most of Western Australia’s coastline, and the 1400 kilometre (875 miles) Nullarbor Plain (that connects east to west).